Valid starting Autumn Quarter 2009.

 In order to sit for the Qualifying Examination, students have to provide the Examination Committee (consisting of three members of the Applied Mathematics faculty) with a written summary of the research accomplished with their research advisor over the summer of their first year.
 The summary should be at least two pages.
 This research summary is to be handed in on the first day of the Qualifying Examination.
 Failure to do so will be counted as a failed Qualifying Examination.

 The bulk of the Qualifying Examination consists of three exams of three hours each, spread over three days.
 The exams cover a core of undergraduate and graduate material necessary for successful completion of the Ph.D. program.
-These core areas are the material covered by AMATH 567, 568, 569, 581 or 584, 585, 586, and calculus, ordinary differential equations, linear algebra and advanced calculus.
+These core areas are the material covered by AMATH 567, 568, 569, 581 or 584, 585, 586, and calculus, ordinary differential equations, linear algebra, advanced calculus and complex analysis.

 Questions do not necesarily correspond to one of these core areas, but may require the synthesis of different concepts from different areas, as well as the employment of different approaches.
 The solution of some questions will involve the use of a computer, including some programming.